TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 >    *  The program allows users to break down a CSV file or files based on input.

 > * Static _var_gen:
 >    *  The program generated a new CSV file using static variables from the initial dataset.

 > * Primary_dataset_gen:
 >    *  The program enhances prediction accuracy by generating, cleaning, and combining data from static and dynamic files.

 > * Inst_post_process:
 >    *  The program organizes data from two files to obtain updated station and page names.

 ---
+---
 ## Machine-Learning

-> * Notebooks and py_scripts included : GBR_w_verifer, GBR_ wout_verifier_version1., RF, XGB _w _verifier , and XGB_wout verifier.
+> * Notebooks and py_scripts included : GBR_w_verifer, GBR_ wout_verifier, RF, XGB_w_verifier , and XGB_wout_verifier.
 > * The purpose of these notebooks is for the user to reference machine-learning techniques to build and use a series of decision trees for better prediction.

 ---